sysgears/scala-graphql-api-example/README.md

 `sbt run`

+To start the application, you must be installed locally Java and SBT.
 The application uses H2 database in-memory.
 Database initialization is provided by Play evolutions.
 After launch, the application will be available at `localhost:9000`.
 When you first start you will see a message about the need to execute the sql script.
 Click `Apply this script now!`

 **Sources**